-Although not much is known about the man, Bussa was born a free man in West Africa.
+Although not much is known about the man, Bussa was born free in West Africa.

-There is no biographical information available about Bussa; his actual birth name remains a mystery, as does the majority of his life.
+No biographical information is available about Bussa; his actual birth name remains a mystery, as does most of his life.

-What is known is that African slave merchants captured him in the late 18th century, sold to the British, then transported as a slave to Barbados.
+What is known is that African slave merchants captured him in the late 18th century, sold him to the British, then transported him as a slave to Barbados.

 What is also known is that Bussa had the strength of character and a passion for enforcing change.
-It is this courage and sheer determination that is recorded in the history books.
+This courage and sheer determination are recorded in the history books.

 The man Barbadians fondly remember as ‘Bussa’ played an integral role in changing the social and political climate of the island forever.

-Note: Existing records do show there was a slave called ‘Bussa’ who worked on a plantation in St. Philip around the time of his rebellion.
+Note: Existing records show an enslaved person called ‘Bussa’ who worked on a plantation in St. Philip during his rebellion.

 ‘Bussa’s Rebellion,’ as it is known, was the first of three large-scale slave rebellions in the British West Indies in the years leading up to emancipation.
-It was followed by the massive revolution in 1823 in Demerara (now part of Guyana), and by an even more enormous rebellion in 1831 – 1832 in Jamaica.
+It was followed by the massive revolution in 1823 in Demerara (now part of Guyana) and an even more massive rebellion in 1831 – 1832 in Jamaica.

 Did you know?

-This group of rebellions is otherwise known as the ‘late slave rebellions.’
+This group of rebellions is known as the ‘late slave rebellions.’

-The revolts arose at a time when the British Parliament was working to improve the conditions of Caribbean slaves.
-The House of Assembly discussed and rejected the Bill which would have registered colonial slaves, and hence Bussa’s historical rebellion began soon after.
+The revolts arose when the British Parliament was working to improve the conditions of Caribbean enslaved people.
+The House of Assembly discussed and rejected the Bill, which would have registered colonial enslaved people, and hence Bussa’s historical rebellion began soon after.

-On 14 April 1816, Bussa lead a large-scale revolt against the Barbadian elitist ‘plantocracy.’
+On 14 April 1816, Bussa led a large-scale revolt against the Barbadian elitist ‘plantocracy.’

-This resulted in a tremendous battle between the slaves, the planters and the West India Regiment (a part of the British Army), and had a significant impact on the historical development of Barbados.
+This resulted in a tremendous battle between the enslaved people, the planters, and the West India Regiment (a part of the British Army), significantly impacting Barbados’s historical development.

-It was the most massive slave revolt in Barbadian history, lasting two days, whereby hundreds of slaves rose in rebellion under the leadership of Bussa.
+It was the most massive slave revolt in Barbadian history, lasting two days, whereby hundreds of enslaved people rose in rebellion under the leadership of Bussa.